jamesylgan/budgetScrape/README.md

 #
 # USAGE INSTRUCTIONS
+# First Time Use (A.K.A If you have never run the program on the computer you are using)
 1. DOWNLOAD PYTHON 3.6, MAKE SURE TO SELECT "ADD PYTHON TO PATH" OPTION, AND RESTART YOUR COMPUTER
 	* https://www.python.org/downloads/
 2. OPEN UP TERMINAL (CMD IN WINDOWS)